Having dry hair is one of the worst things for those of us with natural hair.

 When you do a hot oil treatment not only does it strengthen your hair and reduce frizziness but it also fights dryness too.

-You can do a hot oil treatment at each wash day or once a month as you see fit.
+You can do a hot oil treatment on each wash day or once a month as you see fit.

 Some good oils to use for a hot oil treatment are: